darraghomalley/tutorials/CuteBotController.md

 })
 ```
 ## Step 9 - Add button A is pressed to go left
-Add button b is pressed to the else-if and add a radio send string "Reverse"
+Add button A is pressed to the else-if and add a radio send string "Left"
 ```blocks
 loops.everyInterval(100, function () {
     if (input.rotation(Rotation.Pitch) > 60) {